It is beneficial to eat a heart-smart diet if you take cholesterol and/or blood pressure medicines and if you don't have heart disease.

 Fats and oils

 Maximum of six to eight servings every day (varies with calories needed).
 This includes fats used in cooking, baking, salads and spreads on bread.
 Remember to read labels carefully to avoid trans fats.

 Reduce sodium intake to less than 2,400 milligrams (mg) a day.
 Aim for less than 1,500 mg a day, if possible.
 Do not add extra salt at the table.
 Omit or reduce the amount of salt used in cooking and baking.

-Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ah-90648
+Allina Health's Patient Education Department, Nutrition Guide for a Healthy Heart, nutr-ah-91555

 Allina Health's Patient Education Department experts